-"The better educated our citizens are, the better equipped they will be to preserve the system of government we have," said former Supreme Court Justice Sandra Day O'Connor, co-chair of the Campaign for the Civic Mission of Schools.
+"The better educated our citizens are, the better equipped they will be to preserve the system of government we have," writes former Supreme Court Justice Sandra Day O'Connor, co-chair of the Campaign for the Civic Mission of Schools.
 "And we have to start with the education of our nation's young people.
 Knowledge about our government is not handed down through the gene pool.
 Every generation has to learn it, and we have some work to do."

 SOURCE Campaign for the Civic Mission of Schools